strapi-community/plugin-redis/README.md

 Install the plugin in your Strapi project or your Strapi plugin.

+**Warning**
-[!WARNING] For Strapi 4 projects you should use the `1.x.x` version of this plugin, for Strapi 5 projects you should use the `2.x.x` version of this plugin.
+For Strapi 4 projects you should use the `1.x.x` version of this plugin, for Strapi 5 projects you should use the `2.x.x` version of this plugin.

 ```bash
 # Using Yarn (Recommended)